 [MS-MDE]: Mobile Device Enrollment Protocol - 3.6 XML Provisioning Document Schema

 Improvement 2A new ResetUserPassword static method is added to the MDM_Client WMI class.
-This method is added to support a helpdesk-aided password reset scenario where the user of the device forgets the password.
+This method is added to support a helpdesk-aided password reset scenario for when the user of the device forgets the password.
 In this scenario, the administrator can push a known password to the device.
 The password must be sent to the user out of band of the management channel.
-When the user receives the known password and logs in to the device, they are forced to change the password.
+When the user receives the known password and logs on to the device, they are forced to change the password.